mdezube/sms-analysis/README.md

 4. Visualize a word tree of your text messages with a specific contact, see [word tree screenshot](#example-word-tree)
 5. Show you who you text the most
 6. Create an interactive streamgraph to visualize how your texting with people has trended over time, see [steamgraph screenshot](#example-steamgraph)
+7. Create a word cloud of the words you use, and those used by your contacts, see [word cloud screenshot](#example-word-cloud)

 Note: none of your data is modified nor sent anywhere during execution